-- 145. A number of circumstances should be considered that makes it possible to conclude that the construction activities will not cause a significant negative impact on receivers, namely: - Construction works will be implemented only during daytime; - The main sources of noise are less likely to work simultaneously.
-Even then, it will not be a long-lasting process; - Impacts caused by noise propagation during the construction phase will be of short term - 146.
+- 233. A number of circumstances should be considered that makes it possible to conclude that the construction activities will not cause a significant negative impact on receivers, namely: - Construction works will be implemented only during daytime: - The main sources of noise are less likely to work simultaneously.
+Even then, it will not be a long-lasting process; - Impacts caused by noise propagation during the construction phase will be of short term - 234.
 Noise propagation will cause negative impact on construction stuff.
 The noise level at the construction site may reach 95 dBA.
-Personnel employed on the construction (especially when working near the equipment causing significant noise), will be equipped with safety equipment (ear-flaps).
+Personnel employed on the construction (especially when working near the equipment causing significant noise), will be equipped with safety equipment (ear-flaps). - 235.
+It is not possible to eliminate the emission of noise from a construction site entirely; nevertheless, mitigation measures should be implemented to reduce the impact on the sensitive receptors.